PortiESP/Notion2Obsidian/Docs/HowToHandleErrorLogs.md

 > **Powershell script to remove the asterisks (windows)**
 >
-> > IMPORTANT: You should never run a script without analyzing it first or it comes from a reliable source, I will always recomment to ask **ChatGPT** for potential dangers of each script before running any unknown script from any unknown source.
+> > IMPORTANT: You should never run a script without analyzing it first or it comes from a reliable source, I will always recommend to ask **ChatGPT** for potential dangers of running any unknown script from any unknown source before executing it.
 >
 > Here I have a powershell script for you to remove all chains of 3 or more consecutive '*'.
 > *HOW TO USE IT:*